swciitg/mern_hacktober_2022/README.md

 To run this project, you will need to add the following environment variables to your .env file

 - `PORT` : port on which the server would run.
+- `MONGODB_URI`: connection string for the mongodb database.

 ## Contributing